-vpiIntegerVar and vpiTimeVar objects could represent unpacked arrays instead of simple variables in all

-1364 standards.
-In 1800-2005 these array types are always represented as vpiRegArray objects, and vpiInte-gerVar and vpiTimeVar objects are always scalar fixed-width variables (see section 36.14).
+vpiIntegerVar and vpiTimeVar objects could represent unpacked arrays instead of simple variables in all 1364 standards.
+In 1800-2005 these array types are always represented as vpiRegArray objects, and vpiInte-gerVar and vpiTimeVar objects are always non-array variables (see section 36.14).